 French majors who have appropriate prerequisites and permission of the department, may, in consultation with a French professor, pursue in-depth study of a specific area of French language, literature or civilization.
 Hours to be arranged

-The French Novel
+The French Novel half unit

-Prerequisite: FREN 2204 or 2215 or permission of the department Selected French novels are analysed as examples of a genre and illustrations of narrative techniques.
+Selected French novels are analysed as examples of a genre and illustrations of narrative techniques.
 Assignments include literary criticism, essays, oral presentations and discussion.

 The French Popular Novel